tenkeyless/dart_docs/src/content/effective-dart/style.md

 [`dart format`]: /tools/dart-format
 [dart format docs]: {{site.repo.dart.org}}/dart_style/wiki/Formatting-Rules

-### CONSIDER changing your code to make it more formatter-friendly
+### CONSIDER changing your code to make it more formatter-friendly {:#consider-changing-your-code-to-make-it-more-formatter-friendly}

 The formatter does the best it can with whatever code you throw at it, but it can't work miracles.
 If your code has particularly long identifiers, deeply